 Ordinary classroom instruction, activities, and techniques involving the approved curriculum that teach about counseling or psychological methods or procedures shall be permissible and considered outside the scope of this policy.
 It is understood that there is a significant difference between practicing therapy and providing activities that may be therapeutic in nature.
-Any member of the teaching staff who questions whether a planned activity is one involving-psychiatric or psychological methods or procedures for which the member of the teaching staff may not be properly certified or licensed shall consult with the school principal.
-As used herein, the terms psychiatric or psychological method or procedure involving diagnosisidentification, assessment, or treatment intervention are intended to have their ordinary and customary meaning which refers to a recognized medical educational or therapeutic discipline practiced by licensed mental health professionals or facilities.
-These terms do not include ordinary classroom or counseling activities or teaching techniques in educational settings.
+Any member of the teaching staff who questions whether a planned activity is one involving psychological methods or procedures for which the member of the teaching staff may not be properly certified or licensed shall consult with the school principal.
+As used herein, the terms psychological method or procedure involving identification, assessment, or intervention are intended to have their ordinary and customary meaning which refers to a recognized educational or therapeutic discipline practiced by licensed mental health professionals in educational settings.